 Las Vegas Metropolitan Police Department Data

-According to the Las Vegas Metropolitan Police Department, as of the end of June 2015, there were 5,251 collisions investigated within the city limits.
+According to the Las Vegas Metropolitan Police Department in New Haven and nearby areas, as of the end of June 2015, there were 5,251 collisions investigated within the city limits.
 Of these, 3,794 accidents caused injuries.
 There were 47 fatalities recorded.
 The collisions resulted in 2,500 arrests for DUI.
 According to the National Highway Traffic Safety Administration, the majority of factors contributing to collisions are preventable and include:

 • Operating a motor vehicle while under the influence or fatigued